drduh/macOS-Security-and-Privacy-Guide/README.md

 If you wish, disable [Diagnostics & Usage Data](https://github.com/fix-macosx/fix-macosx/wiki/Diagnostics-&-Usage-Data).

+Consider creating a second, non-administrator account for web browsing and general use which doesn't require elevated privileges.
+See [issue #9](https://github.com/drduh/OS-X-Security-and-Privacy-Guide/issues/9).

 If you want to play **music** or watch **videos**, use [VLC media player](https://www.videolan.org/vlc/index.html) which is free and open source.

 If you want to **torrent**, use [Transmission](http://www.transmissionbt.com/download/) which is free and open source.